hustf/BitmapMaps.jl/README.md

 Code has been adapted from environments 'geoarrays' and 'tutorial_images, as well as package 'RouteMap.jl'.
 Step 11 is currently missing.
 The previous version used LuxorLayout for this, but the svg's are in practice uneditable.
 Linking bitmaps from 'self-produced' svgs may be a better option overall.

+Summit prominence often depends on the topography outside of the current sheet.
+Step 11) currently does not consider that, and as a result some summit markers appear once for every precipitation area that borders it.
+Because this is flawed, the summit markers layer is not layered with the others.

 `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
 Cairo / Pango has long-standing font issues on Windows, we currently pin the version.
 We could use Inkscape, but it seems to be affected as well.